-- Teaching staff should work with Student Disability Services and the Examinations Office to support students with disabilities to enable them to participate in learning and to be assessed fairly.
+- Teaching staff should work with Student Disability Services and Assessment Services to support students with disabilities to enable them to participate in learning and to be assessed fairly.

 6. Feedback is timely and provides meaningful guidance to support independent learning.